lichonger2/Reading-List-fort-Transfer-Learning/README.md

 * **Berman, Maxim, Amal Rannen Triki, and Matthew B. Blaschko.
 "The lovász-softmax loss: A tractable surrogate for the optimization of the intersection-over-union measure in neural networks."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2018.**
 * **Jadon, Shruti.
 "A survey of loss functions for semantic segmentation."
 2020 IEEE conference on computational intelligence in bioinformatics and computational biology (CIBCB).
 IEEE, 2020.**

+###Robust Loss
+* **Wang, Yisen, et al. "Symmetric cross entropy for robust learning with noisy labels."
+Proceedings of the IEEE/CVF international conference on computer vision.
+2019.**

 ## Match
 * **Chen, Hao, et al. "Softmatch: Addressing the quantity-quality trade-off in semi-supervised learning." arXiv preprint arXiv:2301.10921 (2023).**
 * **Wang, Yidong, et al. "Freematch: Self-adaptive thresholding for semi-supervised learning." arXiv preprint arXiv:2205.07246 (2022).**